ft_context.txt For Vim version 9.2. Last change: 2026 Jan 10

 g:context_ignore_makefile = 0

-NOTE: before using :make, set the working directory of the buffer to the
+NOTE: before using :make, ensure that the working directory of the buffer is

 'g:context_extra_options'